 Our advice, beyond having an open conversation with your partner about sexual health and histories, is to employ a lot of the same common-sense advice that we give for all anal play: precede sex with a thorough (but gentle!) washing of the perineum as well as anal region with soap.
 Washing or scrubbing too vigorously can cause micro-tears that increase your chances of infection.
 Of course, if either partner has a cut in or around their mouth (or in the anal region) then this act should be put on hold until it heals.

 The use of a condom or dental dam (with water-based lubrication) is a great way to prevent infection, and allow you to switch from oral-anal stimulation to fellatio or cunnilingus without chancing a bacterial infection.

 Let’s move on to how oral-anal sex is actually given.
 Firstly, it is worth reminding that surprising someone with rimming is generally not a great plan.
-If you’re interested in doing it (or having it done), let your partner know!
+If you’re interested in doing it (or having it done), discuss this with your partner!

 External Anal Stimulation

-You can warm up to stimulation by using your (well-lubricated) finger or fingers to caress the area (many people enjoy simultaneous masturbation while their partner goes down on them).
+You can warm up to stimulation by using your (well-lubricated) finger or fingers to caress the area.
 Start by licking the perineum (the area between the penis or vagina and anus) to get your partner used to the sensation.
 This area is particularly sensitive on the male body, and can bear strong pressure from your tongue.